SLSNR Support Services | Peer Support

 It is important that all Peer Supporters have the necessary pre-requites and training to ensure proper and effective support can be provided.

-Registrations for Peer Support training are now open here.
+Registrations for Peer Support training are currently closed.

 - 20 years of age